-California is the only state in the nation with nurse-to-patient ratios for every unit.
+California is the only state in the nation with minimum nurse-to-patient ratio standards for every unit.
 These regulations are intended to keep our patients safe.

 The trouble is the penalties for violating the law are nearly nonexistent.
 Hospitals claim Title 22 regulations are just “recommendations” or “guidelines.”
 Most are never fined unless there’s a patient death or serious injury.
 By then, it’s too late.

 - February 16, 2018—State Senator Connie M. Leyva (D—Chino) introduced SB 1288, which the RNs of SEIU Local 121RN co-sponsored to help California enforce its safe staffing regulations.
 SB 1288 will protect patient safety by fining hospitals that constantly put our patients’ care in danger.

 - April 18, 2018—the bill cleared its first hurdle, winning nearly unanimous support in the Senate Health Committee.
 (Click here to see how legislators voted.)

 - May 22, 2018—SB 1288 again won overwhelmingly in the Senate Appropriations Committee.
 (Click here to see how legislators voted.)

 - May 29, 2018—Great news!
 Our bill just passed the full Senate.
 Now it goes to the Assembly side.
 Learn more here.

 - June 19, 2018—More great news: the Assembly Health Committee approved our bill.
 This was our first step on the Assembly side.
 (Click here to see how legislators voted.)

 - Stay tuned for more as SB 1288 makes its way (hopefully! let’s do this!) to the Governor’s desk.

 SEIU Local 121RN nurses like…